“One of the top 50 people shaping American politics”- Politico

 Her earliest advocacy work centered on abolishing the death penalty — a pursuit rooted in the same conviction that would shape everything that followed: that poverty shapes life chances in ways society too often ignores or accepts.
 That through-line has carried her from classrooms and campuses to policy halls and community organizations, always centering the voices and experiences of people left out of the American promise.

 As a scholar and teacher at universities and community colleges, Goldrick-Rab transformed how the nation thinks about college affordability and access.
-Her research and writing exposed the hidden costs of higher education and the basic needs crises — hunger, housing instability, financial precarity — that derail students before they can complete a degree.
+Her research and writing exposed the hidden costs of higher education and the basic needs crises — hunger, housing instability, financial precarity — that derail people before they can complete a degree.
 She became a leading national voice for community college funding and a fierce champion for students who work multiple jobs, raise children, and still show up to class.
 Her books and advocacy helped catalyze policy change at the state and federal level, making her one of the most consequential figures in the movement to make higher education truly accessible to all.

 A VOICE FOR CHANGE